samthorold/scribbles/docs/25-risk-identification-and-classification.md

 Security is a way of reducing credit risk when lending money to a third party.

 Credit ratings are an indication of credit worthiness i.e. the liklihood of default.

+Includes credit events e.g. party changing credit rating.

+#### Security

+The extent to which credit risk arises in relation to an amount that has been lent to a third party depends on the security of the loan.

+If a borrower can provide security, providing finance to that borrower will be more attractive to a lender.
+However, the existence of security is not an excuse for otherwise bad lending.

+The decision as to what security is taken is dependent on:

+- the nature of the transaction underlying
+- the borrowing the covenant of the borrower
+- market circumstances and the comparative negotiating strength of lender and borrower
+- what security is available.

+The covenant of the borrower means the overall creditworthiness of the borrower.

+The most common asset to take as security is property.

+This can be built into the debt issue on the basis of a fixed charge (ie secured against a specified property or properties) or a floating charge (ie secured against a pool of changing properties).

 ### Liquidity risk

 Risk that, while the entity may be solvent, the entity may not be able to meet obligations as they fall due (or can only secure resources at excessive cost).

 For a market, this is the risk that the volume of asset traded will have an adverse price effect.

 Liquidity, how quickly an asset can be turned into cash at a predictable price), is not the same as marketability (how easy it is to buy and sell an asset).

 ### Business risk